 At Nanseikan we welcome people of different ages, abilities, genders, ethnicities and religions.
 Kendo is not a religion itself, but please be advised that correct practice of Kendo requires bowing as part of its historical and cultural traditions.

-- In the dojo, the only student response to the teacher's instructions is affirmation and then full commitment.
+- In the dojo, the only student response to the teacher's instructions is affirmation ("hai!") and then full commitment.
 However questions, discussion and personal research are encouraged outside training.
 After every training we have a time for this called 'shugo'.

 - Intellectual analysis of technique or training methods is discouraged during training.
 The Western style 'Socratic method' (where understanding is arrived at through the student asking questions) is not part of Kendo or indeed Japanese culture.
+But again, discussion and analysis is definitely encouraged outside training.